antronerds/r2-tutorials/docs/Integrative_analysis_WGS_data.md

 Scope
 -----
 - In this part R2 is used to provide information about how Whole Genome Sequencing (WGS) data can be viewed, shared and analysed.
-  This is a specialized topic for which most likely close collaboration is needed to tailor your own data to your needs.
+  This is a specialized topic for which you need access to a dataset having such information.
+Most likely close collaboration is needed to tailor your own data to your needs.
-- ...